Susmi701/DoctorsAppointmentScheduler/README.md

 ----------------------------------
 This project aims to develop a web application that facilitates the scheduling of doctor appointments.

-Key Features:
+Key Features:<br />
- Hospital Administrator login.
+ Hospital Administrator login.<br />
- Doctor login and profile edit.
+ Doctor login and profile edit..<br />
- Patient registration, login and profile edit.
+ Patient registration, login and profile edit..<br />
- Appointment request submission by patients
+ Appointment request submission by patients.<br />
- Appointment approval/rejection by doctors
+ Appointment approval/rejection by doctors.<br />

 Actors in the Application
 ----------------------------